test-aplowman/test-aplowman.github.io/collections/_miscellaneous/how_to_use_wiki.md

 Here is some Markdown content.
 ```

-For example, the title of each Markdown page is stored in the YAML front-matter.
+For example, the title and author of each Markdown page is stored in the YAML front-matter.
+When using Prose.io, the title is set from whatever you type in the title field at the top of the page.
+Additionally, an `author` field is also added to the front-matter, and this is by default populated according to your GitHub name.

 ## Experiments